 , including around 9,600 species of plants.
 This includes 6 of the world’s 8 species of baobab, 40 species of endemic aloe, unique plant families such as the traveller’s palm and a staggering 850 species of endemic orchid!
 Mention must be made of the bizarre thorn-covered Didiereaceae, perhaps the most intriguing plants of all and a totally endemic family that occurs nowhere else on earth!

-Our pioneering holiday packages focuses on this unique flora as Jeman Madagascar Safaris explores Ifaty’s spiny deserts, look for orchids in the lush moss-draped rainforests of Mantadia National Park, and enjoy Madagascar’s wonderful scenery and other unique wildlife.
+Our pioneering holiday packages focuses on this unique flora as JENMAN Madagascar Safaris explores Ifaty’s spiny forest, look for orchids in the lush moss-draped rainforests of Mantadia National Park, and enjoy Madagascar’s wonderful scenery and other unique wildlife.